Smells fishy? Not really.

 • Biodegradable plastic

-It takes up to 24 months to decompose and can be found in single-use items (cutlery, plates, cups, take away containers).
+It takes up to 24 months to decompose and can be found in single-use items (cutlery, plates, cups, takeaway containers).

 • Polypropylene

 It takes 20 to 30 years to decompose and can be found in bottle caps, straws, yoghurt cups and car bumpers.
+Bottle caps are one of the fatal marine debris for sea life, as they are frequently mistaken for food and ingested by fishes and turtles.

 • Nylon